nextgis/ngf-tutorial/tutorials/5_2_vector_selection/README.md

 });
 ```

-To configure the behavior of selections, use the following options
+To configure the behavior of selections, use the following options:

 - unselectOnClick - deselect if you click anywhere on the map;
 - unselectOnSecondClick - deselect if you click on the same object a second time;